 Ms. Flaherty received a Bachelor of Science degree in business from the University of Colorado, Boulder, and a Master of Business Administration degree with honors from Thunderbird School of Global Management.

 Quinn Barton has led Carmel Partners’ debt investments and debt asset management activities since 2009.
-He is also a voting member of Carmel’s Investment Committee and has an extensive knowledge of financial markets and innovative investment strategies.
-Mr. Barton is a voting member of the Investment Committee.
+He is also a voting member of Carmel’s Investment Committee and has extensive knowledge of financial markets and innovative investment strategies.

 Prior to joining Carmel, Mr. Barton was a Managing Director and Head of Commercial Mortgage-backed Securities Trading for Bank of America Securities in New York, where he was responsible for loan pricing, new issue CMBS bond syndication, secondary trading, and subordinate B-note and mezzanine distribution.